Sephy314/Maths-Answer-Generator/AnswerGenerator.md

 ## FINAL OUTPUT RULE:
 You MUST return ONLY the generated PDF.
 No HTML output should be shown to the user.
+Return ONLY HTML that fits exactly one A4 page.